mstephen19/nanolith/README.md

 ## ❔ About

-✨**Nanolith**✨ is a scalable, reliable, easy-to-use, and well-documented multithreading library that allows you to easily scale your Node.js applications.
+✨**Nanolith**✨ is a scalable, reliable, easy-to-use, and well-documented multithreading library that allows you to easily vertically scale your Node.js applications.
 It serves to not only build upon, but entirely replace the _(deprecated)_ [Threadz](https://github.com/mstephen19/threadz) library.

 There have always been a few main goals for Nanolith: